Quick reference guide

 In the private sector, BBBEE instead works on an incentive basis, as a higher BBBEE rating will make an entity more competitive in the South African market.
 Therefore, the point of departure for BBBEE in South Africa is that an entity will aim for a higher BBBEE rating level in order to either contract with organs of state and public entities, or to attract private sector customers looking to improve the enterprise and supplier development element on their own BBBEE scorecard (as this element of the BBBEE scorecard allocates points based on the extent to which the entity in question procures goods and services from empowering suppliers with strong BBBEE levels).

 Certain industry sectors are subject to stricter BBBEE requirements.
-For example, the BBBEE rules applicable to the mining sector require that a percentage of the shares of a company that engages in mining and prospecting activities be held by historically disadvantaged South Africans, failing which the mining and prospecting rights of the company will be at risk of being suspended or cancelled by the South African Department of Mineral Resources.
-Following the Mining Charter, 2018 coming into effect – (i) an existing mining right holder is required to have a 26% BBBEE shareholding for the duration of the mining right; (ii) a pending applicant company is required to increase its BBBEE shareholding from the minimum of 26% to 30%, once off or progressively within a five year transitional period once the mining right is granted; and (iii) a new applicant company is required to have a minimum of a 30% BBBEE shareholding.
+For example, the BBBEE rules applicable to the mining sector require that a percentage of the shares of a company that applies for a mining right be held by historically disadvantaged South Africans, failing which the mining right may not be granted.
+Following the Mining Charter, 2018 coming into effect – (i) an existing mining right holder is required to have a 26% BBBEE shareholding for the duration of the mining right; (ii) a pending or new applicant for a mining right is required to have a minimum of a 30% BBBEE shareholding.

-Accordingly, in structuring an acquisition or takeover bid , it is important to take account of the effect of the transaction on the target's BBBEE rating , especially in the case of a 100% takeover where the target's existing BBBEE shareholders are to exit, creating a potential need for a replacement BBBEE shareholder to be introduced at the time or shortly after implementation of the transaction (which need will be determined by the target's client base and the contractual undertakings to which it is subject).
+Accordingly, in structuring an acquisition or takeover bid , it is important to take account of the effect of the transaction on the target's BBBEE rating , especially in the case of a 100% takeover where the target's existing BBBEE shareholders are to exit, creating a potential need for a replacement BBBEE shareholder or other mechanisms to be introduced at the time or shortly after implementation of the transaction (which need will be determined by the target's client base and the contractual undertakings to which it is subject).
 In these circumstances, it is not uncommon for the bidder to be a consortium that includes a BBBEE shareholder.
 It is worth noting that the BBBEE legislation contains additional ownership structuring options (which depart from the general requirement to introduce direct or indirect black ownership in the local entity) that are specifically available to multinationals.

 Employment